 I am the lead facilitator for Ohio Prison Arts Connection, a coalition that brings people and art together inside and outside Ohio's prisons.
-During COVID-19, we launched a conversation series on the arts and the justice system titled Radio OPAC, built creative care packages to give to people incarcerated and under quarantine, started a poster series about the power of the arts, and partnered with the state of Ohio to build a quarantine chapbook featuring artwork and writing by incarcerated Ohioans.
-We are looking forward to in-person art fairs, more commission opportunities, and continuing to support artists inside and outside prison (and those who support them) as 2021 goes on.
+During COVID-19, we have launched a conversation series on the arts and the justice system titled Radio OPAC, built creative care packages to give to people incarcerated and under quarantine, commissioned a poster series about the power of the arts, partnered with the state of Ohio to build a quarantine chapbook featuring artwork and writing by incarcerated Ohioans, and more.
+We are looking forward to in-person art fairs, more commission opportunities, and continuing to support artists inside and outside prison (and those who support them) in 2021 and 2022.

 I teach theatre and arts administration at Otterbein University in Westerville, Ohio.
 During January 2022 I devised a new play in rehearsal with a company of 18 student actors, stage managers, and designers.
 The play is called Land of Ours and premiered just after the blizzard the first weekend in February!
 My students are working on new plays, research, community-based art projects, internships, and more.

-In partnership with Healing Broken Circles, I am the Director of Theater of Conviction at Marion Correctional Institution, where I work with a company of 20 incarcerated men to learn about and make theatre.
-I also teach college credit-granting courses in acting and dramatic literature to students at the prison in partnership with Otterbein.
+In partnership with Healing Broken Circles, starting in 2015 I directed Theater of Conviction at Marion Correctional Institution, where I worked with a company of 20 incarcerated men to learn about and make theatre.
+I also taught college credit-granting courses in acting and dramatic literature to students at the prison in partnership with Otterbein.
 During 2019, we produced And In This Corner, Cassius Clay by Idris Goodwin for performances in mid-July, and The Hamilton Project, our response to the groundbreaking musical, in November.
-During COVID-19, our work is on hold, but we started a Theatre of Conviction Street Company that includes alums of the ToC Company inside, and we produced our first work (titled Missing People) in April 2021.

-I am a co-founder of Wild Goose Creative, where between 2006 and 2017 I helped artists plan projects, events, and gallery shows.
-Wild Goose is run by an extraordinary group of community leaders and is about to open a brand new space.
+I was a co-founder of Wild Goose Creative, where between 2006 and 2017 I helped artists plan projects, events, and gallery shows.
+Wild Goose is run by an extraordinary group of community leaders and has just opened a brand new space.

 In 2018, I received a professional certificate through the Executive Program in Arts and Culture Strategy, a partnership between National Arts Strategies and the University of Pennsylvania.